In Search of a Linux-based PBX 3 years later

 I discovered several more "pretenders" trying to capture the hearts and minds of Linux developers all wishing to leverage the strong Linux developer community to build a full-fledged IP-PBX.

-I even discovered and wrote about Asterisk which most people had even heard of.
+I even discovered and wrote about Asterisk which most people had never even heard of.
 Asterisk is the first open-source PBX (IP-PBX) ever developed.
 Who knew that out of the plethora of Linux telephony companies I found, that the true "hidden gem", Asterisk would be one of the few left standing.
 In just three short years, Asterisk has built a rabid and loyal fan base.
 Asterisk along with Digium's hardware are making a strong case for a feature-rich, practical, open-source IP-PBX!

 In fact, I got some nasty emails from some Asterisk fans when I "lightly" critiqued Asterisk in Internet Telephony Magazine for not having full-SIP support.
 Sheesh!
 I'll try and post some of those emails over the next few days.